 The past week has been all about learning about being Nature Detectives Learning About Trees.
-Week one of the Mother Goose Time Nature Detectives theme, is Mystery in the trees.
+Week one of the Experiences Early Learning Curriculum EcoVenture (2021) Nature Detectives (2015) theme is Mystery in the trees.

 Day 1: Climbing Trees